kristianmandrup/vue2-dragula-demo/README.md

 ```

 Let us know if this demo helps you and what you build with this example as your foundation.

-Feel free to improve and come with suggestions :)
+Feel free to improve it or come with suggestions for new features etc :)

 **Enjoy!!!**